Support of mobile plant on outriggers

 The purpose of this safety alert is to highlight the potential risks associated with inadequate support under outrigger feet on mobile plant – particularly on poor ground, including fill.

 Many models of elevating work platforms (EWP), mobile cranes, concrete placement booms and telehandlers rely on safe support of outrigger feet to prevent the plant overturning.
 A number of incidents have occurred around Australia where mobile plant on outriggers has overturned.
-In one recent incident in Queensland a 70 metre travel tower EWP overturned, resulting in a fatality.
+In 2015, a 70 metre travel tower EWP overturned, resulting in a fatality.

 There can be several reasons why this type of incident occurs, but they often include one or more of the following factors: